 1. Control Access

-- HR has full access to the system (because they run it).
+- HR has full access to the system.

-- Managers can see documents tied to their direct reports.
-Not everyone in the organisation.
+- Managers see documents tied to their direct reports.

 - Employees get view-only access to their own records.